 There’s something about homemade chicken soup.
 A piping hot bowl reminds you of home and the people you love most in the world.

 Lemongrass Chicken Soup is the kind of soup that’s on heavy rotation in my home.
-(My Instant Pot Ginger Chicken Soup is another variation, if you’re looking for ideas.)
+Enjoy!!
+(Another variation, Instant Pot Ginger Chicken Soup,is also good!)

 Ingredients for Lemongrass Chicken Soup: